 The Hunt Foundation team performed 8 surgeries in 7 days on those who would have never otherwise received treatment for conditions such as brain tumors, spinal cord injuries, and other advanced medical conditions.
 And not only did they perform surgeries, but they also provided expert medical instruction and training to the doctors and nurses on the ground.

 After the tremendously rewarding and successful trip, the doctors were compelled to continue their mission of increasing access to medical care and education.

-The Hunt Foundation is actively pursuing development of additional facilities at the Bethel Center and is an integral part of procuring medical equipment and educational materials that will be used to train future neurosurgeons of Ethiopia, of which there are currently only three.
+The Hunt Foundation is actively pursuing the development of additional facilities at the Bethel Center and is an integral part of procuring medical equipment and educational materials that will be used to train future neurosurgeons in Ethiopia, of which there are currently only three.